vuejs/pinia/README.md

 #### Creating _Pinias_

 _Not implemented_.
-Replaces the examles above about combining state and getters and about composing stores.
+Replaces the examples above about combining state and getters and about composing stores.

 Combine multiple _stores_ (gajos) into a new one: